Blog

 A car accident is always jarring, but it’s even more distressing when the other driver is intoxicated.
 In the moments after a crash, it can be tough to think clearly.
 However, the steps you take are critical for your health and your ability to seek justice.
 Here’s a straightforward guide to help you protect yourself physically and legally.

-Prioritize Safety and Medical Care
+Focus on Your Safety and Medical Needs

 Your well-being comes first.
 If possible, move your vehicle to safety, but don’t leave the scene.
 Call 911 immediately for police and medical services.
 An officer will create an official report and can assess the other driver for impairment, which is crucial evidence.
 Get checked out by paramedics, even if you feel fine.
 Adrenaline can mask pain, and some serious conditions, like a brain injury, may not show symptoms right away.
 Seeking prompt medical attention creates a clear record connecting your injuries to the accident.

-Document the Accident Scene
+Document Everything at the Scene

 If you are able, start gathering information.
 Use your phone to take pictures of everything: vehicle damage, license plates, the surrounding area, and any visible injuries.
 If there are witnesses, ask for their names and phone numbers.
 Their accounts can be incredibly helpful.
 Exchange insurance and contact information with the other driver, but avoid discussing who was at fault.
 As soon as you can, write down everything you remember about the crash, including any strange behavior or statements from the other driver.